 Assume that $A$ is a \VOSA{}, which is the case if the twist satisfies

 for all $g$ \cite[Theorem\ 3.12]{CKL}.
-Let $h_\bullet$ denote conformal dimensions, that is, lowest conformal weights. \begin{theo} \textup{\cite[Theorems\ 3.18 and 3.20]{CKL}} If $P$ is an indecomposable generalized $V$-module in $\cC$, then: \begin{enumerate} \item If $P$ is a subquotient of a tensor product of several simple modules, then $\cF(P)$ is in $\rep^0 A$ if and onlyif $h_{J\fus{}P}- h_{J}- h_{P}\in\ZZ$. \item Suppose $J$ has finite order and $P$ satisfies both $\dim(\hom(P,P)) < \infty$ and $\dim(\hom(J\fus{}P,J\fus{}P)) < \infty$.
+Let $h_\bullet$ denote conformal dimensions, that is, lowest conformal weights. \begin{theo} \textup{\cite[Theorems\ 3.18 and 3.20]{CKL}} Let $P$ be an indecomposable generalized $V$-module in $\cC$. \begin{enumerate} \item If $P$ is a subquotient of a tensor product of several simple modules, then $\cF(P)$ is in $\rep^0 A$ if and only if $h_{J\fus{}P}- h_{J}- h_{P}\in\ZZ$. \item Suppose $J$ has finite order and $P$ satisfies both $\dim(\hom(P,P)) < \infty$ and $\dim(\hom(J\fus{}P,J\fus{}P)) < \infty$.
 Assume also that $L(0)$ has Jordan blocks of bounded size on both $P$ and $J\fus{}P$.
-Then $\cF(P)$ is an object of $\rep^0A$ if and only if $h_{J\fus{}P}- h_{J}- h_{P}\in\ZZ$. \end{enumerate} \end{theo} When working with (locally finite) categories $\cC$, the finiteness assumptions in part \ref{it:fin} are satisfied automatically.
+Then $\cF(P)$ is an object of $\rep^0A$ if and only if $h_{J\fus{}P}- h_{J}- h_{P}\in\ZZ$. \end{enumerate} \end{theo} If $\cC$ is locally finite, the finiteness assumptions in part (\ref{it:fin}) are satisfied automatically.
 Among other things, this criterion led to a new proof of rationality of parafermions for affine Lie algebras at positive integral levels in \cite{CKLR}.
 We shall use this and similar criteria below.